Tooradin, Victoria: Today

 The town has some attractions such as Sawtell's Inlet, and an old historic weatherboard Fishermans Cottage.
 It is a popular stopping place for people travelling to Phillip Island.

 The town in conjunction with neighbouring township Dalmore has an Australian Rules football team (Tooradin-Dalmore) competing in the West Gippsland Football Netball Competition.

 Transport

 Tooradin railway station was formerly situated on the South Gippsland railway corridor that operated to its terminus at Yarram in the early 1980s and Leongatha in the mid 1990s.
-A V/Line road coach service replaced the rail service to Leongatha on July 24, 1993, running between Melbourne and Yarram.
-However, since the closure of the South Gippsland rail line—with the exception of the locally run tourist railway between Nyora and Leongatha (this section of line closed in 2015) by the Kennett Victorian government on December 14, 1994, the South and West Gippsland Transport Group represented by the local council are campaigning for the rail services to be reinstated beyond the current terminus at Cranbourne by the 2020s, which was promised by Bracks government in 1999.
+A V/Line road coach service replaced the rail service to Leongatha on 24 July 1993, running between Melbourne and Yarram.
+However, since the closure of the South Gippsland rail line—with the exception of the locally run tourist railway between Nyora and Leongatha (this section of line closed in 2015) by the Kennett Victorian government in 1993, the South and West Gippsland Transport Group represented by the local council had campaigned over the following two decades for the rail services to be reinstated beyond the current terminus at Cranbourne, which was promised by the Bracks government in 1999.

+Cranbourne Transit operates Route 795 services on weekdays to Cranbourne via Warneet five times a day, with morning services running through Warneet prior to arriving at Tooradin.
+There are currently no weekend services.